dotnet/docs-maui/docs/data-cloud/push-notifications.md

     For information about the Firebase Cloud Messaging message format, see [About FCM messages](https://firebase.google.com/docs/cloud-messaging/concept-options) on developer.android.com.

-1. In the app on Android or iOS, an alert should appear showing **ActionA action received.**.
+1. In the app on Android or iOS, an alert should appear showing **ActionA action received**.

 ## Troubleshooting

+The following sections discuss the common issues encountered when attempting to consume push notifications in a client app.

 ### No response from the backend service